M66B/NetGuard/README.md

 Compatibility
 -------------

-NetGuard will crash when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.
+NetGuard will not work when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.

 <a name="FAQ"></a>